kubermatic/kubeone/docs/quickstart-hetzner.md

 You'll be asked to enter `yes` to confirm your intention to destroy the cluster.

 Congratulations!
-You're now running Kubernetes 1.16.1 HA cluster with three control plane nodes and three worker nodes.
+You're now running Kubernetes 1.16.1 HA cluster with three control plane nodes and one worker node.
 If you want to learn more about KubeOne and its features, such as [upgrades](upgrading_cluster.md), make sure to check our [documentation](https://github.com/kubermatic/kubeone/tree/master/docs).

 [scale_issue]: https://github.com/kubermatic/kubeone/issues/593#issuecomment-513282468